jtpaasch/dock/README.md

 Installation
 ------------

-Clone the repo, and then run `./install`.
+Clone the repo, navigate into the directory, and then run the install script:

+    $  ./install

 That should make the `dock` command available on your system.

-Get quick help:
+If you want to install a proxy `docker` command on your system too, run the install script with a `--with-local-docker` flag:

+    $ ./install --with-local-docker

+Once installed, confirm that the `dock` program is installed:

     $ dock --help

-When the `install` script finishes, you may notice a note about forwarding docker commands to the VM.
-See the section *Forwarding docker commands* below for more on that.
+And, if you want to check the `docker` command too:

+    $ docker --help

 Managing the VM